SelfMadeSystem/TSClassSvelteIssue/README.md

 # TSClassSvelteIssue

-Issue regarding classes withing modules with Typescript in Svelte.
+Issue regarding classes within modules with Typescript in Svelte.